HariharanGopinath/data-augmentation-using-generative-adversarial-networks/README.md

 This repository is for the project "Data Augmentation Using Generative Adversarial Networks" from the course Deep Machine Learning (SSY340) at the Chalmers University of Technology.

 ## Installation Guide
-To install all the dependencies, please run the following command below:
+To install all the dependencies, perform the following operations:
+1. Create a Conda environment:

+`conda create --name cgan tensorflow-gpu`

+2. Install all dependecies using pip:

 `pip install -r requirements.txt`

-*To be added*

 ## Execution Guide
 *To be added*